JavaScript charts | How to use

 3. First chart

-Next, a three line Javascript code is needed for your first chart.
+Next, a few lines Javascript code is needed for your first chart.
 First, the chart data are prepared, a simple array contains other arrays, each of two elements.
 Each of these two-element arrays will represent one point in a line graphic, or one bar in a bar chart, or a pie section in a pie chart.
-For the bar and pie chart, the array's elements are a unit name and a value, and for the line charts the elements represent two values.

 This data is stored in the myData variable as in the following example.